filariow/multi-platform-controller/acceptance/demo.md

 ===
 <!-- font_size: 3 -->

-The scenario we discussed was simplified for demo purposes and made use of only two steps, `apply` and `assert`.
+The scenario we discussed was simplified for demo purposes.
+It only relies on the two steps `apply` and `assert`.

-Chainsaw provides several [operations](https://kyverno.github.io/chainsaw/latest/operations/), among the generic **Command** one.
+Chainsaw provides several [operations](https://kyverno.github.io/chainsaw/latest/operations/), among which the generic **Command** one.

 <!-- end_slide -->

-Among adopters
+Adopters
 ===
 <!-- font_size: 3 -->